waterbear-cloud/paco/docs/start-s3lambda.rst

 S3 Bucket Lambda replicator
 ===========================

-The **S3 Bucket Lambda replicator** starting project creates an S3 Bucket which will invoke a Lambda function with every object addition and deletion.
+The **S3 Bucket Lambda replicator** starter project creates an S3 Bucket which will invoke a Lambda function with every object addition and deletion.
 The Lambda will copy or delete the object from the source S3 Bucket to replica S3 Buckets in other regions.